Is a Suit Without a Dupatta Formal for Women in IT? Seeking HR Insights

 bharathi_83

-Dress Code: It's quite important in every organization - girls need to make sure what they wear.
-They can't wear any dress with very attractive colors, and wearing a dupatta is not so important if the top is not odd for the girls.
-The trend has to be a bit changed but can't change the whole.
-Girls have to understand themselves in what they are wearing.
+It's quite important in every organization for girls to be mindful of what they wear.
+They shouldn't wear dresses with overly attractive colors, and wearing a dupatta is not necessary if the top is appropriate.
+The trend can be slightly modified, but it shouldn't be completely changed.
+Girls need to be aware of how they present themselves in their attire.

-In short, girls can't dress themselves as if they are coming to any function or going to a party.
+In short, girls shouldn't dress as if they are attending a function or going to a party.

 khergauri